Kavindulakmal/Web-Server/README.md

 ```
 go run main.go
 ```
-#### Once the server is up and running, you can access the contents of the specified directory by visiting http://localhost:8000 in your web browser.
+#### Once the server is up and running, you can access the contents of the specified directory by visiting http://localhost:8000/ in your web browser.
+and also Navigate to URL http://localhost:8000/hello and  http://localhost:8000/form

 ### Contributing